Community Collaboratives

 Working Together for a Healthier, More Resilient Region

-Pottstown Regional Community Foundation (PRCF) brings together nonprofit leaders, local governments, schools, health systems, and grassroots advocates to solve regional challenges through collaboration.
-From food access and early childhood development to school wellness and public planning, these partnerships are built to achieve long-term, measurable results across western Montgomery, northern Chester, and eastern Berks Counties.
+Pottstown Regional Community Foundation (PRCF) connects nonprofit leaders, local governments, schools, health systems, and grassroots advocates to address regional challenges.
+From food access and early childhood development to school wellness and public planning, PRCF supports partnerships that drive long-term, measurable results across western Montgomery, northern Chester, and eastern Berks Counties.

 What Are Community Collaboratives?

-Community Collaboratives are cross-sector partnerships supported or convened by PRCF to address complex, interconnected challenges.
+Community Collaboratives are cross-sector partnerships that PRCF supports or convenes to tackle interconnected issues.
 These groups:

 • Advance equity through inclusive design and implementation

-Explore our equity-driven strategy with What We Do.
+Explore our equity-driven strategy in What We Do.

 Why Collaboratives Matter

-• Collective Leadership: Aligns diverse voices under common goals
+• Collective Leadership: Brings diverse voices together around a shared purpose

-• Strategic Coordination: Builds efficiency and avoids duplication
+• Strategic Coordination: Streamlines efforts and reduces overlap

 Active Collaboratives